simonsmith/jquery.stickyTableHeader/README.md

 ## Development

-[yarn](https://yarnpkg.com/) is required or you can use `npm` to run the tasks yourself
+[yarn](https://yarnpkg.com/) is required or you can use `npm` to run the individual scripts yourself

 1. Clone the repository
 1. `yarn install`
 1. `yarn start`

-Run the tests with `npm test` and view the demo at `http://localhost:3002/test`
+Run the tests with `yarn test` and view the demo at `http://localhost:3002/test`